-Anticipated to be Mailed on or about May 5, 2023
+Anticipated to be Mailed on or about May 6, 2024

 Annual Meeting of Stockholders to be held at 4:30 p.m.
-Eastern Time on June 15, 2023
+Eastern Time on June 20, 2024

 This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Liquidia Corporation (the "Company") to be used at the Annual Meeting of the holders of shares of common stock, par value \$0.001 per share ("common stock"), of the Company, to be held at 4:30 p.m.
-Eastern Time on June 15, 2023 and at any postponements or adjournment thereof (the "Annual Meeting").
-Due to continued concerns regarding the ongoing coronavirus ("COVID-19") pandemic and to protect the health and safety of our employees and stockholders, the annual meeting will again be a virtual meeting conducted solely online and can be attended by visiting meetnow.global/MTWCDFM.
+Eastern Time on June 20, 2024 and at any postponements or adjournment thereof (the "Annual Meeting").
+The annual meeting will be a virtual meeting conducted solely online and can be attended by visiting meetnow.global/M6UKAPZ.
 If you plan to attend the meeting virtually on the Internet, you must register by following the instructions contained in the Voting Procedures section of this proxy statement.
 The time and place of the Annual Meeting are stated in the Notice Regarding Internet Availability of Proxy Materials (the "Notice") and the Notice of Annual Meeting of Stockholders that accompanies this proxy statement.
 In this proxy statement, we sometimes refer to Liquidia Corporation and its wholly owned subsidiaries, Liquidia Technologies, Inc., a Delaware corporation ("Liquidia Technologies"), and Liquidia PAH, LLC, a Delaware limited liability company ("Liquidia PAH"), collectively, as "Liquidia," the "Company," "we" or "us."

 The expense of soliciting proxy cards, including the costs of preparing, assembling and mailing the Notice Regarding Internet Availability of Proxy Materials and the Notice of Annual Meeting of Stockholders, proxy statement and proxy card, will be borne by us.
 Instead of mailing a printed copy of our proxy materials, including our Annual Report, to each stockholder of record, we have decided to provide access to these materials in a fast and efficient manner via the Internet.
 This reduces the amount of paper necessary to produce these materials, as well as the costs associated with mailing these materials to all stockholders.
-Accordingly, on or about May 5, 2023, we anticipate mailing the Notice to all stockholders of record as of April 21, 2023 and posted our proxy materials on the website referenced in the Notice (www.envisionreports.com/LQDA).
+Accordingly, on or about May 6, 2024, we anticipate mailing the Notice to all stockholders of record as of April 26, 2024 and posted our proxy materials on the website referenced in the Notice (www.edocumentview.com/LQDA).
 As more fully described in the Notice, all stockholders may choose to access our proxy materials on the website referred to in the Notice or may request to receive a printed set of our proxy materials.
 In addition, the Notice and website provide information regarding how you may request to receive proxy materials in printed form by mail or electronically by email on an ongoing basis.